-In this article, I am going to discuss the ASP.NET Core Main Method in details.
+In this article, I am going to discuss the ASP.NET Core Main Method in detail.
 Please read our previous article where we discussed the ASP.NET Core Project File in detail.
 As part of this article, we are going to discuss the following two important concepts in detail.

 - The significance of the ASP.NET Core Main Method.

 - What happens behind the scenes when you run a .NET core application?

 In order to understand the Main method of ASP.NET Core application, let’s first create an Empty ASP.NET Core Web application.